 - Not So Stoic: Mickey's revelation that Xehanort gave up his body upon transforming into Ansem, enabling him time traveling ability, causes Yen Sid to panic.
 An even larger and more comical example is his facial expression when Lea manages to summon his keyblade.

-- Suddenly Voiced: This series marks the first time this character ever spoke.
+- Suddenly Voiced: Although this series does not mark the first time this character ever spoke, it would be the first time he spoke since a breif appearance on the Wonderful World of Disney.
 His newfound voice was carried on onto his appearance in Epic Mickey.